-Reading and watching movies about slavery is one thing, but touring a former slave plantation is a completely different experience.
-I didn’t get very emotional but what I did feel cannot be put into words.
-I will say for now that appreciation is my best way of describing it.
-As the sun lowered and we prepared to leave, I thought about what my ancestors would be doing at that time of the day.
-I thought about how they’d just be coming in from the fields to prepare for their nightly routines.
+Reading and watching movies about slavery is one thing, but touring a former slave plantation is an entirely different experience.
+I didn’t get very emotional, but I will say for now that gratitude is my best way of describing it—appreciation for all the comforts I enjoy in my life that my ancestors paid for with their blood.
+As the sun lowered and we prepared to leave, I thought about what they would be doing at this time of the day.
+I thought about how they’d just be coming in from the fields to prepare for their nightly routines or, perhaps, still working.

 The Prud’hommes were the first family west of the Mississippi River to farm cotton on a large scale.

 The Overseer’s House

 Overseers were the middlemen of the Antebellum South’s plantation hierarchy.
 Sometimes they were white men working for the slave owner, and other times they were enslaved men hired to rule over their brothers.
 The “masters” expected overseers to maintain a workforce of slaves to produce a crop.
 The enslaved were the overseer’s responsibility.
 He was to keep them working by any means necessary.
 In return, he got to occupy his own cabin or possibly get a bit more food.
 The perception was that because his job was “better,” he himself was better off, but he was still an enslaved person.

 Close Up: Check Out this Old School Stove!

 I also noticed the mud and straw still preserved from the original building of the house.